-Council Regulation (EU) No. 833/2014 provides for certain limited exemptions from the prohibition, such as, inter alia, for (1) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas or certain metals from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans, or (2) for the reception of payments from listed entities due pursuant to contracts performed before certain cut-off dates.
+Council Regulation (EU) No. 833/2014 (as recently amended by Council Regulation (EU) 2023/2878 of 18 December 2023) provides for certain limited exemptions from the prohibition, such as, inter alia, for (1) under certain circumstances, transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas or certain metals from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans, or (2) for the reception of payments from listed entities due pursuant to contracts performed before certain cut-off dates.

-Further, there is the possibility for EU Member States to authorise transactions if they are strictly necessary for the divestment and withdrawal by 31 December 2023 by the entities concerned by the prohibition or their subsidiaries in the EU from entities established in the EU.
+Further, there is the possibility for EU Member States to authorise transactions if they are strictly necessary for the divestment and withdrawal by 31 December 2024 by the entities concerned by the prohibition or their subsidiaries in the EU from entities established in the EU.